How to Buy Facebook Stock (META)

 The lead underwriters for Facebook’s IPO were Morgan Stanley, JP Morgan and Goldman Sachs, with 28 other banks names as underwriters in the IPO.

-What Stock Exchange Is Facebook Listed on?
+What Stock Exchange Is Facebook Listed On?

 Facebook, now Meta Platforms, is listed on the Nasdaq and trades under the ticker symbol META (having previously traded under FB).
+The Nasdaq is open Monday-Friday, 09:30-16:00 New York time.

 Does Meta Pay Dividends?